 This allows them to see exactly how much to charge to each client or project and issue accurate and timely invoices.

-One of the most common uses of timesheets is to track your team’s tasks.
-A busy project manager can save a lot of time by having a centralized system where employees can log their hours.
+One of the most common uses of timesheets is to track a team’s tasks.
+A busy project manager can save a lot of time by using a centralized system where employees log their hours.

 They might overwrite or change a colleague’s information by mistake or use the wrong version of the document.